stars-labs/heco-chain-docs/en-us/intro.md

 ## Interact with Us on Social Media
-- Facebook：Huobi Eco Chain
+- Facebook：Huobi ECO Chain
-- Twitter：Huobi_EcoChain
+- Twitter：HuobiECOChain
-- Telegram： HuobiEcoChain
+- Telegram： HuobiECOChain
 - Weibo：火币生态链Heco
-- Wechat Offical Account：Huobi Eco Heco
+- Wechat Offical Account：Huobi ECO Heco

 ## Risk Warning
 - All users and developers can participate in the current test environment and subsequent stages of Heco for free, and there is no charging scenario.